 The successful candidate will be a self-motivated, hands-on, organized professional with a positive, can-do attitude.
-She/he must enjoy the challenges and rigors of a growing and evolving service-oriented organization and must enjoy working with a variety of organizations, including faith-based and small grassroots community organizations.
+They must enjoy the challenges and rigors of a growing and evolving service-oriented organization and must enjoy working with a variety of organizations, including faith-based and small grassroots community organizations.
 Flexibility, focus and commitment to the goals of the organization will be critical.

-3. Supports the development of high quality AmeriCorps programs by continuously assessing and coaching programs toward excellence in service delivery, grant management, performance measurement, and overall grant performance.
+3. Supports the development of high-quality AmeriCorps programs by continuously assessing and coaching programs toward excellence in service delivery, grant management, performance measurement, and overall grant performance.

 4. Provides high quality customer service and proactively provides written and verbal feedback to organizations in assigned portfolio to build relationships and foster continuous improvement.

 5. Maintains expert knowledge of AmeriCorps (Federal grant) statutes, regulations, policies and procedures.
 Ensures that knowledge is maintained despite changes to regulations, policies, and processes.